Selecting the Right Sewing Machine for Quiltmaking

 advertizing and customer loyalty are important to these small

 businesses.
-If you find a good dealer, your machine is doubled in value!
+If you find a good dealer, your machine is doubled in

-© 2003 Catherine
+© 2003 Catherine Timmons

-If you found this article
+If you found this article helpful, please

-elsewhere, please contact me for
+me for permission.

 |